 Section 16(a) of the Exchange Act requires the Company's executive officers and directors to file initial reports of ownership and reports of changes in ownership of the Company's common stock with the SEC.
 Executive officers and directors are required by SEC regulations to furnish the Company with copies of all forms they file pursuant to Section 16(a).
 As a matter of practice, the Company's administrative staff assists the Company's executive officers and directors in preparing initial reports of ownership and reports of changes in ownership and filing such reports with the SEC.
-Based solely on a review of the copies of such forms furnished to the Company and written representations from the Company's executive officers and directors, the Company believes that all Section 16(a) filing requirements were met during 2007.
+Based solely on a review of the copies of such forms furnished to the Company and written representations from the Company's executive officers and directors, the Company believes that, except as described in the next sentence, all Section 16(a) filing requirements were met during 2008.
+Due to administrative error, a report on Form 4 of a surrender of shares of Common Stock for tax withholding by Jeffrey P. Totusek, Vice President and Controller, was filed three days late.